 Ingress, TLS & Cloudflare

-Traffic into the cluster takes three very different paths depending on who's asking:
+Traffic into the cluster takes two very different paths depending on who's asking:

 Path A — public traffic (customer browsing www.wecare.gr)